-Christmas Traditions in Mexico: How we do it in Oaxaca
+Christmas Traditions In Mexico: How We Celebrate It In Oaxaca

 Christmas is only a couple of days away!
 After Maja shared how they are spending holidays in Croatia, I will tell you something about Christmas traditions in Mexico and how my family celebrates this holidays in Oaxaca, Mexican state in the south of the country.

 Holidays officially start on December 1 when we start to decorate the house.
-We go to the local market to buy the prettiest pine and start with putting the decorations up.
+We buy the prettiest pine on the local market and start with putting the decorations up.
 In my house, we have the custom to decorate it with golden ornaments and many white lights placed around it.
 Underneath the tree we place a tablecloth, next to it a small Christmas village and behind it the nativity scene.

 During the whole month, you can try traditional “buñuelos” which are like a big sweet tortilla.
 You can eat it with honey or special pinky sugar.
 If that is not enough sugar for you, you can accompany it with a cup of hot artisanal chocolate, atole or champurrado.

 Read more: Christmas traditions in Croatia

 You might ask why piñatas for Christmas?
 Well, the original piñata was shaped like a star with seven points.
 Each point represented one of seven deadly sins.
 Piñatas are always made in bright colors and they look very attractive, which was a symbol of temptation and sins.
 Kids are usually hitting piñatas blindfolded which represent the will to overcome the sin.